-A Guy's Guide To Dating In The United Arab Emirates
+A Single Man’s Guide To Dating In The United Arab Emirates

 The wealth of the Emirates comes from having some of the largest oil and natural gas reserves in the world, which has brought a lot of overseas revenue to the country.

 There are 9 million people living in the UAE, but Emiratis are actually the minority in their own country – 80% of the population is made up of foreign nationals who moved here to take advantage of the thousands of available jobs.

 This means your dating opportunities are doubled because you can choose from hundreds of thousands of women from all over the world who live here, and also from the mocha-skinned Emirati women who are usually eager to date Western men.